mirvpgh/2822-LibertyToolsLab/2822-LibertyTools/README.md

     <img src="./images/media/LibDashRClickRunTests.jpg" width="300"/>

     d.
-In the **TERMINAL** view, you see the results of the tests.
+In the **TERMINAL** pane, you see the results of the tests.
 One test was executed, and one test PASSED.

     ![](./images/media/image45.png)